 In the case of traditional automation, the whole workflow is dominated by small modules or tools.
 And each of these tools performs a very specific job – nothing less and certainly nothing more!
 Take Selenium or Telerik for example – these two are two of the most popular tools that most of the enterprises use to automate their web-based applications.
 The RPA vs test automation tools is in itself a huge topic and we’ll talk about that in another article.

-Now, compare that to RPA tools where the key focus is to use virtual workforce instead of human resources to do most of the tedious and repetitive jobs.
+Now, compare that to RPA tools where the key focus is to use a virtual workforce instead of human resources to do most of the tedious and repetitive jobs.
 Human resources would better be used for tasks such as handling clients or supervising that in general can’t be assigned to a virtual bot.

 Traditional automation relies heavily on programming and is dependent on APIs and other integration methods.
-So, a fair bit time is invested to come up with the language and the framework that would suit one’s organization and workflow best.
+So, a fair bit of time is invested to come up with the language and the framework that would suit one’s organization and workflow best.
 As a result, the developers and the programmers need to have sound knowledge of the target domain.

 RPA, on the other hand, dies not necessarily need a deep understanding of the target architecture, although a good grasp of the domain always helps.
 The AI-powered bots work at the User Interface level and mimic the users’ actions.
 This has another advantage – as the bot is learning directly from the user, there’s no need for the developers to worry about the complexity of the application.